OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 A. INTRODUCTION TO OUR SERVICES

 This Agreement governs your use of Apple’s services (“Services”), through which you can buy, get, license, rent or subscribe to media, apps (“Apps”), and other in-app services (“Content”).
-Our Services are: iTunes Store, App Store, iBooks Store, Apple Music, and Apple News.
+Our Services are: iTunes Store, App Store, Apple Books, Apple Music, and Apple News.
 Our Services are available for your use in your country of residence (“Home Country”).
 To use our Services, you need compatible hardware, software (latest version recommended and sometimes required) and Internet access (fees may apply).
 Our Services’ performance may be affected by these factors.

 B. USING OUR SERVICES

 PAYMENTS, TAXES, AND REFUNDS

 You can acquire Content on our Services for free or for a charge, either of which is referred to as a “Transaction.”
 Each Transaction is an electronic contract between you and Apple, and/or you and the entity providing the Content on our Services.
 However, if you are a customer of Apple Distribution International and you acquire an App or a book, Apple Distribution International is the merchant of record. this means that you acquire the Content from Apple Distribution International, and it is licensed by the App Provider (as defined below) or book publisher.
 When you make your first Transaction, we will ask you to choose how frequently we should ask for your password for future Transactions.
-If you enable Touch ID for Transactions, we will ask you to authenticate all Transactions with your fingerprint.
+If you enable Touch ID for Transactions, we will ask you to authenticate all Transactions with your fingerprint, and if you enable Face ID for Transactions, we will ask you to authenticate all Transactions using facial recognition.
 Manage your password settings at any time by following these instructions: https://support.apple.com/en-us/HT204030.
 Apple will charge your payment method (such as your credit card, debit card, gift card/code, or other method available in your Home Country) for any paid Transactions, including any applicable taxes.
+If we cannot charge your payment method for any reason (such as expiration or insufficient funds), you remain responsible for any uncollected amounts, and we will attempt to charge the payment method as you may update your payment method information.
 If you pre-order Content, you will be charged when the Content is delivered to you (unless you cancel prior to the Content’s availability).
 In accordance with local law, Apple may update information regarding your payment method if provided such information by your financial institution.
 For details about how Transactions are billed, please visit http://support.apple.com/kb/HT5582.
 All Transactions are final.
 Content prices may change at any time.
 If technical problems prevent or unreasonably delay delivery of Content, your exclusive and sole remedy is either replacement of the Content or refund of the price paid, as determined by Apple.
 From time to time, Apple may refuse a refund request if we find evidence of fraud, refund abuse, or other manipulative behavior that entitles Apple to a corresponding counterclaim.
-Terms related to gift cards/codes are available here: https://www.apple.com/legal/internet-services/itunes/giftcards/.
+Terms related to Store Credit and gift cards/codes are available here: https://www.apple.com/legal/internet-services/itunes/giftcards/.

 APPLE ID